 Featured Image: Kristel Becares, Sunset Palette.
 A person with straight dark hair pulled into a low bun, viewed in profile from the neck up.
 The painting is captured in hues of purple, orange, and red, and the subject’s eyes are caught in a shaft of bright yellow light.
 Image courtesy of the artist.

 Jennifer Patiño Cervantes grew up on the Southwest Side of Chicago with roots in Mexico.
-She is a data librarian, community archivist, and poet.
+She is a community archives advocate and poet.
 She received her MSLIS at the University of Illinois at Urbana-Champaign and her BA in Art History from Columbia College Chicago with minors in Latinx Studies and Poetry.
 She is also a proud Spectrum Scholar.